 Those that abuse the drug may mix it with alcohol for greater effects, crush the pills and sprinkle on cannabis and smoke it, crush the pills and dissolve in a drink and drink it, or inject it in a solution form.

-Using drugs not prescribed for you, or obtaining it without a valid prescription is also classed as abuse of this drug.
+Using drugs not prescribed for you, or obtaining it without a valid prescription is also classed as abuse.

-Rohypnol abuse carries many dangers, including drug dependence, drug addiction, respiratory arrest, coma and death.
+Abuse carries many dangers, including dependence, drug addiction, respiratory arrest, coma and death.

 Rohypnol mixed with alcohol

 Mixing with alcohol is a common method of abuse and misuse of this powerful benzodiazepine.

 Both alcohol and Rohypnol are depressant drugs that suppress the central nervous system, mixed their effects become even more pronounced.

 Regularly mixing with alcohol can lead to tolerance and dependence on both substances.
 In instances where this occurs, the individual affected will find themselves taking ever-increasing amounts to gain the desired effects.

 Where Rohypnol or alcohol dependence, or dependence to both, has developed, it is not safe to stop taking any of the substances abruptly or without medical intervention and supervision.

 Abrupt cessation where a dependence has developed can result in very severe, dangerous and life-threatening withdrawal symptoms.